Hinduism in Pakistan

-Though the Constitution of Pakistan provides equal rights to all citizens and is not supposed to discriminate between anyone on the basis of caste, creed or religion, Islam remains the state religion, often meaning Muslims are afforded more privileges than Hindus or other religious minorities.
-There have been numerous cases of violence and discrimination against Hindus, along with other minorities.
-There have also been cases of violence and ill-treatment of Hindus, due to strict blasphemy laws.
+Though the Constitution of Pakistan provides equal rights to all citizens and is not supposed to discriminate on the basis of caste, creed or religion, Islam remains the state religion, often meaning Muslims are afforded more privileges than Hindus or other religious minorities.
+There have been numerous cases of violence and discrimination against Hindus and other minorities, with periodic cases of violence and ill-treatment due to strict blasphemy laws.
+Notwithstanding, Sindh's significant Hindu heritage, cultural legacy, and historical influence continues to shape the landscape and identity of region into the contemporary era.